Mr Niam Chiang Meng is the Chairman of Gardens by the Bay, the Maritime and Port Authority, and Mediacorp Pte Ltd.

 Mrs Quek was previously President of Singapore Anti-Narcotics Association and Deputy Chairman of National Volunteer & Philanthropy Centre, and was a board member of Housing & Development Board.
 In recognition of her community service, she was awarded The Public Service Medal in 2012 and The Public Service Star in 2017.
 Mrs Quek was also conferred Justice of the Peace in 2018.

-Mr Sam Liew is currently Managing Director at Singtel NCS Group.
-He leads the Government Strategic Business Group of practices which serves the Singapore Public Service, Defence and Homeland Security agencies, and government clients across Asia Pacific.
+Mr Sam Liew is the Chief Executive, Government Strategic Business Group, NCS.
+He leads the Government Strategic Business Group which serves the Singapore Public Service, Defence and Homeland Security agencies, and government clients across Asia Pacific.

 Mr Pua Seck Guan is the Executive Chairman and Chief Executive Officer of Perennial Holdings Private Limited, an integrated real estate and healthcare company.
 Concurrently, he is the Chief Operating Officer and Executive Director (“ED”) of Asia’s leading agribusiness group Wilmar International Limited, which is listed on the Singapore Stock Exchange, and a Non-ED of Yihai Kerry Arawana Holdings Co., Ltd, which is listed on the Shenzhen Stock Exchange.